burlster1980/arupcodev060/content/arup-pages/advisory-services/assets-and-operations.md

                     <h4 class="preview-copy__label label--md">
                         Project
                     </h4>
-                    <h3 class="preview-copy__title ">Water utilities example project</h3>
+                    <h3 class="preview-copy__title ">A defining piece of tourism infrastructure for Queensland</h3>
                     <div class="preview-copy__copy-wrap">
-                            <p class="preview-copy__copy">Arup provided project management services for X years with involvement at all stages from planning through to implementation.
-Our team developed a procurement strategy and tender documents to engage 50 specialist contractors. </p>
+                            <p class="preview-copy__copy">The new $158m facility will allow the world’s largest cruise ships to visit Brisbane and grow the number of international and domestic visitors to the region. </p>
                     </div>
                 </div>
             </div>